-Your selection of a proper enclosure is important to ensure safe and proper operation of your Productivity ® 1000 system.
-Applications for the Productivity 1000 system vary and may require additional hardware considerations.
+Your selection of a proper enclosure is important to ensure safe and proper operation of your P1AM-100.
+Applications for the P1AM-100 vary and may require additional hardware considerations.
 The minimum considerations for enclosures include:

 - Conformance to electrical standards

 - Protection from the elements in an industrial environment

-- Common ground reference
+- · Common ground reference

-- Maintenance of specified ambient temperature
+- Not exceeding the specified maximum ambient temperature

 - · Access to the equipment

 - · Security or restricted access

 - Sufficient space for proper installation and maintenance of the equipment

-NOTE: Add 2" to mounting depth when using ZIPLink
+NOTE: Add 2" to mounting depth when using ZIPLink cable